threewebcode/W3/language/rust/language.md

 It is like learning to dance when your partner borrow checker already knows all the steps.
 Clippy is for everyone.
 Lazy initialization is designed for wgen you want to do some work lazily, the prouct of this work is immutable once it is created, and you want to share this data across threads.
 Optimization is the process of changing your code to run faster by doing less work or getting more work done over a period of time.

 Range and where clauses are expression statement.
 There are product, sum and pi types in Rust.
 Rust's type system is turing-complete.
 In Rust, None is always an Option.
+Common Rust smart pointers, containers, and related types have their memory layouts.
+The memory layout is about pointers, lengths, capabilities, reference counts, virtual table, tags.
+The relationship is about ownership, heap allocation, borrowing.